Nadine Barrie Smith Award

 - Students without oral or poster presentation but with compelling motivation and support letters.

-In any case, a student cannot be awarded a travel stipend for an ISTU symposium more than twice.
-Applications will be ranked, and travel support will be delivered until the allocated fund is fully granted.
-A maximum of two travel grants per institution will be given but the total amount can be split between several applicants from the same institution.
+In any case, a student cannot be awarded a Student Registration Award for an ISTU symposium more than twice.
+Applications will be ranked, and awards will be delivered until the allocated fund is fully granted.
+A maximum of two awards per institution.